PedroTL/PedroTL.github.io/_portfolio/portfolio-2.md

 ## Overview

 The goal of this post is to present the main aspects of my final thesis, including the objectives, theoretical framework, literature review, methodology, and results.
-The full version is available in Portuguese.
-The content was adapted to a portfolio post structure, emphasizing the key points and bringing out the main results.
+The full version is available in Portuguese and the content was adapted to a portfolio post structure, emphasizing the key points and bringing out the main results.

 [Full sstudy available in portuguese]()